Duxah/FreePCB-2/README.md

 * You can create a part without a footprint attribute.
 In this case, this part will not be included in the netlist.

+* In the Edit text dialog, the Right-Top Alignment checkbox has a third state

+* In the Print to PDF dialog box, when you uncheck the Print All Pages checkbox, the PDF file name is set by the name of the current print page

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)